OpenAgentsInc/onyx/README.md

 # Onyx - Your AI Agent

-The OpenAgents mobile app!

-Your personal AI agent that responds to voice commands, connects to a growing network of AI services, and earns you bitcoin.
+Onyx is your personal AI agent that responds to voice commands, connects to a growing network of AI services, and earns you bitcoin.

-Part of the decentralized OpenAgents network where every agent makes all agents smarter.
+It's part of the OpenAgents network where every agent makes all agents smarter.

 _Heavily work in progress.
 Beta launch ETA December 20.
 [Follow along on X.](https://x.com/OpenAgentsInc/status/1864878103853477910)_